analyticd/pysystemtrade/docs/introduction.md

 from systems.forecast_scale_cap import ForecastScaleCap

-## By default we pool esimates across instruments.
+## By default we pool estimates across instruments.
 It's worth telling the system what instruments we want to use:
 #
 my_config.instruments=["EDOLLAR", "US10", "EDOLLAR", "CORN", "SP500"]